Caring Families Aotearoa exists to support the thousands of children in care in Aotearoa, by supporting their caregivers.

 Every care journey is different.
 There will be ups and downs, detours and snags – we don’t have one road map for all.
 What we do have is over 40 years of experience which we share with caregivers and our practice is passed on the latest research for tamariki and rangitahi who have not had the best start in life, for whatever reason.
 Every journey is different, but our goal is always the same: the best outcome for kids in care.

 Who We Are

-Caring Families New Zealand has a dedicated team of people supporting caregivers throughout the country to provide safe and healing homes for children.
+Caring Families Aotearoa has a dedicated team of people supporting caregivers throughout the country to provide safe and healing homes for children.

 We are governed by 8 dedicated board members, each board member brings with them a wealth of experience from the fostering sector.
 They decide the strategic direction for Caring Families Aotearoa, ensuring that fostering families are enabled, supported and trained to provide safe and nurturing homes.